vahidAK/PatMat/README.md

                         The path to the chromosome-scale phased vcf file.
 This is the input vcf file that has been phased using strand-seq data.
+  --methylcallfile METHYLCALLFILE, -mc METHYLCALLFILE
+                        The path to the per-read methylation call file or the bam file with methylation tag.
   --reference REFERENCE, -ref REFERENCE
-                        The path to the reference file.
+                        If you have given a bam file with methylation tag for the --tool_and_callthresh option, then you must also give the path to the reference file.
 File must be indexed using samtools faidx.
-  --methylcallfile METHYLCALLFILE, -mc METHYLCALLFILE
-                        The path to the per-read methylation call file or the bam file with methylation tag.

 Optional arguments:
   --tool_and_callthresh TOOL_AND_CALLTHRESH, -tc TOOL_AND_CALLTHRESH
                         Software you have used for methylation calling:Call threshold.
-Supported tools include guppy (bam file with CpG methylation tags), nanoplish, megalodon
+Supported files include methbam (bam file with CpG methylation tags.
+For example, methylation bam produced by guppy basecaller) and per-read CpG methylation calls from nanoplish (or f5c>=v0.7),
-                        (megalodon calls must include only CpG methylation), and deepsignal.
-For example, nanopolish:1.5 is when methylation calling performed by nanopolish and a CpG with llr >= 1.5 will be considered as methylated and llr <= -1.5 as unmethylated, anything in between will be considered as ambiguous call and ignored.
-For guppy, megalodon, and deepsignl call threshold will be delta probability (0-1).
-For example threshold 0.4 means any call >=0.7 is methylated and <=0.3 is not and between 0.3-0.7 will be ignored.
-Default is guppy:0.4
+                        megalodon, and deepsignal.
+For example, nanopolish:1.5
+                        is when methylation calling performed by nanopolish and a CpG with llr >= 1.5 will be considered as methylated and llr <= -1.5 as unmethylated, anything in between will be considered as ambiguous call and ignored.
+For methbam, megalodon, and deepsignl call threshold will be delta probability (0-1).
+For example threshold 0.4 means any call >=0.7 is methylated and
+                        <=0.3 is not and between 0.3-0.7 will be ignored.
+                        Default is methbam:0.4.
+If methbam is selected you must also provide path to the reference file using --reference option.
   --known_dmr KNOWN_DMR, -kd KNOWN_DMR
                         The path to the input file for known imprinted DMRs.
                         File must have the following information in the